nondejus/AwesomeUnityCommunity/README.md

 * [OpenGUI](https://github.com/mrzapp/opengui) - Open source GUI framework for Unity.
 * [Unity Pause Menu](https://github.com/GreatArcStudios/unitypausemenu) - This is an open source Unity pause menu created for the game New Horizons, and it's completely free because of how a pause menu is a core component of a game, while the unity asset store was lacking in such an asset (until this was released on the asset store).
 * [UnityStandaloneFileBrowser](https://github.com/gkngkc/UnityStandaloneFileBrowser "") - A native file browser for Unity standalone platforms.
-* [UnityColorPicker](https://github.com/jongallant/UnityColorPicker) - A standalone color picker asset for Unity.
-* [CUI Color_Picker](https://github.com/SnapshotGames/cui_color_picker "") - Color Picker for Unity UI in a single script/prefab.
-* [CircularColorPickerUnity](https://github.com/mathiassiig/CircularColorPickerUnity) - Just a shader and a script for a circular color picker.
 * [InfinityScroll](https://github.com/ivomarel/InfinityScroll) - These scripts will make your UnityGUI ScrollRects scroll infinitely.

 ### Font Rendering <a name="font-rendering"></a>